mbrc12/etanol/README.md

 > `... -s "<source 1> <source 2> <source 3> ..." ..`.

+**N.B.** : Note that if you don't want to pass any sources, you don't need to add any `-s ..` option.

 ### Output

 As mentioned in the previous section, each analysis has an output file containing the results.
 This option allows you to specify